DavidLeoni/sps/README.md

 A template manager for websites generated from Jupyter notebooks.

-Jupman uses [NbSphinx](http://nbsphinx.readthedocs.io/) and builds with [ReadTheDocs](https://readthedocs.org), local docker or Github Actions
+Jupman uses [NbSphinx](http://nbsphinx.readthedocs.io/) and builds with [ReadTheDocs](https://readthedocs.org), local sphinx, local Docker or Github Actions using [ReadTheDocs to Actions](https://github.com/DavidLeoni/readthedocs-to-actions)

-Official manual website is at [jupman.softpython.org](https://jupman.softpython.org)
+Official manual is at [jupman.softpython.org](https://jupman.softpython.org)

 Replica for testing ReadTheDocs: